hey-sofia/sofia-pixi/README.md

 This repo currently just serves as a little demo/experimentation lab for my [PixiJS](https://pixijs.com) work.

 Normally I'd keep this sort of thing private, but the visual nature of this stuff + ease of sharing made me turn it into a live project instead.
-Sticking this in a live project will also make me more motivated to develop it further 😅
+Sticking this in a live project will also make me more motivated to develop it further! 😅

 Go to [pixi.sofia.bio](https://pixi.sofia.bio) to see it in action!